 Required as part of Galileo and Hypatia

-Many of first-year students find that what worked to make them successful high school students may not work as a college student.
-The first-semester college experience is a huge life transition, and the Galileo and Hypatia required course is designed to help make that transition as easy as possible.
+Many first-year students find that what worked to make them successful high school students may not work as a college student.
+The first year college experience is a huge life transition, and the Galileo and Hypatia required two credit course is designed to help make that transition as easy as possible.

 Company recruiters tell us they need engineers who know their academics but also know how to work in teams, communicate effectively, deal with conflict, and sell their ideas.
 The course is also designed to aid in polishing those skills and begin to develop their professional formation as engineers

 - Polish their resume for Engineering Expo which takes place each September - yes, it is possible for freshmen to receive internship offers